Charlie McNeill (footballer): Manchester United

 In 2020, Manchester United agreed a deal for McNeill worth a reported £750,000.
 He continued his prolific form that made him a highly regarded prospect at Manchester City, scoring 24 goals in 21 games in his first season with the United U18 squad.

 He made his debut for United's first team as a substitute in the UEFA Europa League match against Real Sociedad on 8 September 2022, the day before his 19th birthday.

+On 5 June 2024, Manchester United announced he was leaving the club to seek opportunities elsewhere.

+Newport County (loan)

 On 31 January 2023, McNeill signed for League Two club Newport County on loan until the end of the 2022–23 season.
-He made his Newport debut in the starting line-up for the League Two 2-1 win against Swindon Town on 4 February 2023.
-He scored his first goal for Newport in the 3-1 League Two win against Tranmere Rovers on 18 March 2023.
+He made his Newport debut in the starting line-up for the League Two 2–1 win against Swindon Town on 4 February 2023.
+He scored his first goal for Newport in the 3–1 League Two win against Tranmere Rovers on 18 March 2023.

-Sponsorship

-McNeill has a contract with German brand Adidas, which could reportedly rise to a value of £1 million.
+Stevenage (loan)

+In September 2023, McNeil joined EFL League One club Stevenage on loan for the remainder of the 2023–24 season.
+Having struggled for gametime, he returned to his parent club on 3 January 2024.

+Sheffield Wednesday

+On 10 July 2024, McNeill joined Sheffield Wednesday on a free transfer.
+He made his debut in the EFL Cup against Hull City on 14 August 2024, scoring a brace, with the first after 27 seconds.
+On 21 December 2024, he made his league debut coming off the bench against Stoke City.

+Personal life

+McNeill was born in England, and is of part Irish descent through a grandfather.